 I get asked all the time if I throw my son’s creations away.
 Most do get recycled but one we have used over and over again is our mail box.
-The other day my son was playing with it when I decided to capitalize on his desire to sort everything and make a post office sorting activity for him.
+The other day my son was playing with it when I decided to capitalize on his desire to sort everything and make a letter sorting activity for him.
 Our letters were sorted by the name on the envelope but you could use numbers and sort it with the zip code , or for even younger kids use different color letters and sort it by color.
 My son loved this and it even sparked writing a fan letter to his favorite baseball player.

 - Gather your materials.
 You will need some boxes, paper, scissors, envelopes, pen, plain sticky labels and crayons.

 - Start by writing addresses on the letters.
 If your child is able have them help or write the addresses themselves.

 - Write 44 cents ( or whatever appropriate stamp amount) on your blank labels.